Ultimate Costa Rica

 Local Farm Visit, Volcanoes and Hot Springs

-Accommodation: Arenal Manoa Resort
+Accommodation: Arenal Manoa Hot Springs Resort (or similar)

 Meals: Breakfast